 The Nurses’ Health Study began in the seventies and is one of the largest health studies to date, collecting data on the health and lifestyles of more than 100,000 nurses from all over the United States.
 Because this study collects a great deal of socioeconomic data, researchers can control for factors such as social class.

-This was one of the first studies to find a link between month of birth and mortality.
+This was one of the first studies to find a link between the month of birth and mortality.
 Although it did not find a link between general mortality and birth timing, it did find a link between birth month and the chances of death from cardiovascular events.
 Specifically, people born in December appeared to have a lower chance of cardiovascular-related death.

 This study introduces an interesting question: How can your month of birth affect your heart health decades later?
 Is this trend true for people in other occupations or in other countries?